A look at COVID-19 travel restrictions in each province and territory

 Quebec has reopened travel within most of the province, but officials encourage people to limit trips between regions.

-Quebecers are allowed to vacation in other parts of the province, but they're asked to follow safety precautions.
+Quebecers are allowed to vacation in other parts of the province, but are asked to follow safety precautions.

 Recommendations include planning your itinerary around local health measures, allowing extra time for delays and limiting non-essential pit stops on the road.